sophia-zube/incari-doc/demo-projects/an-analog-clock.md

 ### 'Ticking Animation' Logic

 The '**Ticking Animation**' Logic is divided into several parts.
-The **Logic** updates the time **Variables** every 1s, creates the second hand ticking movement, converts time value to a _rotation_ value for all hands, and then finally rotates the clock hand images.
+The **Logic** updates the time **Variables** every 1 second, creates the second hand ticking movement, converts time value to a _rotation_ value for all hands, and then finally rotates the clock hand images.
 We will go into detail about how each of these parts works.

 ![All logic in the ‘Ticking Animation’ tab.](../.gitbook/assets/clock-alllogicticking.png)